math-araujo/subd-and-conquer/README.md

 # SubD and Conquer

 (WIP) Study and implementation of subdivision techniques.
-Currently implemented Catmull-Clark subdivision surface for arbitrary topology meshes.
+Currently implemented Catmull-Clark subdivision surface for 2-manifold meshes with arbitrary topology, with or without boundaries and holes.
 Now working on table driven subdivision schemes.

 In parallel to table driven subdivision implementation, I'm working on some rendering features for the OpenGL side.
 Currently, I'm working on the triangulation of the quads (since after one Catmull-Clark subdivision step, all the triangles and n-gons will be quadrangulated) to send the data to the GPU as triangles.